Benjamin Lund

-Benjamin Christian Lund (born 12 March 1997) is a Danish footballer who plays as a left-back for Denmark Series club Holbæk B&I.
+Benjamin Christian Lynge Lund (born 12 March 1997) is a Danish footballer who plays as a left-back for Copenhagen Series club NB Bornholm.

 Youth career

-Lund started playing football when he was 3 years old.
-He was born in Rønne, Bornholm.
-He started playing in a little club named Knudsker IF, and later in Rønne IK.
-Lund later moved to FC Nordsjælland.
+Born and raised in Rønne, Bornholm, Lund started playing football at the age of 3 at local club Knudsker IF.
+Lund did later also play for Rønne IK, before moving to FC Nordsjælland.

 Club career

 FC Nordsjælland

-Lund signed a professional contract with FCN on 6 July 2016, and was promoted to the first team squad at the age of 19.
+Lund signed a professional contract with Nordsjælland on July 6, 2016, and was promoted to the first team squad at the age of 19.

-He got his FC Nordsjælland debut on 14 August 2016.
+He got his official debut on August 14, 2016.
 Lund played the whole match in a 1–3 defeat against OB in the Danish Superliga.
 Lund's contract expired in the summer 2017, and he didn't get it extended due to the limited playing time.
 He began training with Viborg FF and Vendsyssel FF after he left FC Nordsjælland.

 Vendsyssel FF

 On 13 July 2017 it was announced, that Lund had signed with Vendsyssel FF.

 Lund was loaned out to Thisted FC in the Danish 1st Division on 14 January 2019 due to the lack of playing time at Vendsyssel FF.
 Lund played the first three games of 2019, before he was diagnosed with mononucleosis.
 He said to the medias, that he would be out for an unknown period of time.

 On transfer deadline day, 2 September 2019, Lund was loaned out again, this time to Danish 2nd Division club B.93 for the 2019/20 season.
 Vendsyssel then confirmed on 12 August 2020, that Lund had left the club.